 Unless you were napping in your Economics 101 class, you probably know that both consumption and exports, along with investment and government spending, contribute positively to GDP.
 Given these revisions, it’s not hard to imagine that we could be in for a disappointment.

 If tomorrow’s revised GDP report reveals that the previously announced 0.8% growth was too good to be true, traders could start shedding pounds!
 No, I’m not referring to crash diets or fitness fads… I’m talking about a possible GBP selloff in case the revised GDP reading sees a huge downward revision!

 Not exactly good news for the newly-engaged Prince William, is it?
-But, like Huck mentioned, their much-awaited royal wedding could turn things around for the British economy.
+But, as Huck mentioned, their much-awaited royal wedding could turn things around for the British economy.
 Not all hope is lost!